impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 echo "$RBENV_PREFIX_PATH"
 ```

-If we've reached this line of code, that means a) we were successful in setting a value for `RBENV_PREFIX_PATH`, and b) it does correspond to a directory containing a Ruby version which was installed via RBENV.
+If we've reached this line of code, that means:

+ - we were successful in setting a value for `RBENV_PREFIX_PATH`, and:
+ - it does correspond to a directory containing a Ruby version which was installed via RBENV.

 If this is the case, we simply `echo` the directory for that Ruby version, and exit the script.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

-On to the next file.
+That's it for `rbenv prefix`.
+Now on to the next command.